quqixun/BioMassters/README.md

 - S1 and S2 features and AGBM labels were carefully preprocessed according to statistics of training data.
 See code in [process.py](./process.py) and [./libs/process](./libs/process) for details.
 - Training data was splited into 5 folds for cross validation in [split.py](./split.py).
 - Processed S1 and S2 features were concatenated to 3D tensor in shape [B, 15, 12, 256, 256] as input, targets were AGBM labels in shape [B, 1, 256, 256].
+- Some operations, including horizontal flipping, vertical flipping and random rotation in 90 degrees, were used as data augmentation on 3D features [12, 256, 256] and 2D labels [256, 256].
 - We applied [Swin UNETR](https://arxiv.org/abs/2201.01266) with the attention from [Swin Transformer V2](https://arxiv.org/abs/2111.09883) as the regression model.
 In [./libs/models](./libs/models), Swin UNETR was adapted from [the implementation by MONAI project](https://github.com/Project-MONAI/MONAI/blob/dev/monai/networks/nets/swin_unetr.py).
-- In training steps, Swin UNETR was optimized by weighted MAE and [SSIM](https://github.com/francois-rozet/piqa).
+- In training steps, Swin UNETR was optimized by the sum of weighted MAE and [SSIM](https://github.com/francois-rozet/piqa).
 RMSE of validation data was used to select the best model.
 - We trained Swin UNETR using 5 folds, and got 5 models.
 - For each testing sample, the average of 5 predictions was the final result.